Nisekoi: Film

 A live-action adaptation premiered in Japanese theaters on December 21, 2018.
-It was directed by Hayato Kawai and stars Kento Nakajima as Raku Ichijo and Ayami Nakajo as Chitoge Kirisaki, and was distributed by Toho.
+It was directed by Hayato Kawai and stars Kento Nakajima as Raku Ichijo and Ayami Nakajo as Chitoge Kirisaki, and distributed by Toho.

 Other media

-A three-volume novel series, titled was published by Shueisha under their Jump J-Books imprint.
+A three-volume novel series titled Nisekoi: Urabana (ニセコイ ウラバナ) was published by Shueisha under their Jump J-Books imprint.
 The novels are written by Hajime Tanaka and illustrated by Naoshi Komi.
 The first volume was published on June 4, 2013.
 It has stories concerning the main characters such as Kosaki sprouting cat ears from a virus, and Marika as a hit-woman.
-The second volume was released on December 28, 2013, with stories about the play and side stories such as the gang working at a maid café.
+The second volume was released on December 28, 2013, with stories about the play and side-stories such as the gang working at a maid café.
 The third volume was released on April 3, 2015.

 A voice comic (vomic) was released on June 1, 2012.
 It features Yoshitsugu Matsuoka as Raku Ichijo, Haruka Tomatsu as Chitoge Kirisaki, Hisako Kanemoto as Kosaki Onodera, and Daichi Kanbara as Shu Maiko.

 The special edition of the ninth manga volume was bundled with a drama CD, released on November 1, 2013.

-A visual novel titled was developed by Konami and released for the PlayStation Vita on November 27, 2014.
-Konami also released a game for Android and iOS named from January 2014 until its closure on December 26, 2015.
-Chitoge appears as a support character in the Bandai Namco Games' crossover fighting game, J-Stars Victory VS, released in Japan in March 2014 and in North America and Europe in June 2015.
+A visual novel titled Nisekoi: Yomeiri!? (ニセコイ ヨメイリ！？) was developed by Konami and released for the PlayStation Vita on November 27, 2014.
+Konami also released a game for Android and iOS named Nisekoi: Majikore (ニセコイ マジコレ) from January 2014 until its closure on December 26, 2015.
+Chitoge appears as a supporting character in the Bandai Namco Games' crossover fighting game, J-Stars Victory VS, released in Japan in March 2014 and in North America and Europe in June 2015.
 Two Super Mario Maker Event Courses designed by Komi, along with an unlockable Mystery Mushroom costume of Chitoge for the game, were released on February 18, 2016.